Agriculture

 Top Potato Producing States - Punjab

-Potatoes have a significant share in the overall vegetables grown in the state, and the state produced 3,237 thousand tonnes, making 5.67% of the total production.
+Potatoes have a significant share of the overall vegetables grown in Punjab, and state produced 3,312 thousand tonnes, making 5.65% of the total production.
 Major potato producing districts in the state are Amritsar, Kapurthala, Jalandhar, Bathinda, and Hoshiarpur.
 These districts majorly cultivate varieties like Kufri Jyoti, Kufri Badshah, Kufri Pukhraj, Kufri Jawahar and Kufri Chipsona.

 Assam